eliau2005/ScandinavianMarineOMS/docs/PRODUCT_MANAGEMENT_GUIDE.md

 ### Products Tab

 **Features:**
-- Search products by name, base name, or SKU
+- Search products by name
-- Table showing: Product Name, Category, SKU, Status
+- Tables grouped by category
+- Two-column layout for better space utilization
+- Category headers with icons
 - Edit button (pencil icon) for each product
 - Delete button (trash icon) for each product
 - "New Product" button to add one product